Aviation Safety Reporting Cultures Are Suffering

-Most safety managers don't have the luxury of a healthy hazard reporting culture in their aviation safety management system (SMS).
+Most safety managers don't have the luxury of a healthy safety reporting culture in their aviation safety management system (SMS).
 Managers daily struggle to boost their monthly safety reporting metrics by up to 10% of employees, or one report per month for every ten employees.

 In most aviation cultures today, the "Just Culture" is commonly preached and occasionally practiced.
-In this article, we shall discuss how safety managers can improve their hazard reporting culture with the assistance of a secure, confidential, aviation safety reporting system backed by a non-punitive reporting policy.
+In this article, we shall discuss how safety managers can improve their safety reporting culture with the assistance of a secure, confidential, aviation safety reporting system backed by a non-punitive reporting policy.

 - Anonymous reporting systems; and

 Most accountable executives believe in and support "anonymous" reporting.
 Anonymous reporting of safety issues means exactly what the title proclaims: nobody should know who reported the

 - incident or

 Furthermore, ethical aviation service providers that profess to have an anonymous hazard reporting system do not dig deeper to investigate who reported the issue.
 Believe me, I know because I've worked with hundreds.

 Confidential reporting is where the reporter is not hiding behind a veil of anonymity; however, only the safety team and the reporter know who reported the issue.
 Modern aviation SMS databases treat confidential safety issues as sensitive issues.
 Confidentially reported safety concerns are restricted from all other managers, and in most cases, even upper-level executives.